RuochenFan/RuochenFan.github.io/README.md

 ## About me

 I am a master student at Computer Science department, Tsinghua University under the supervision of Prof. Shi-Min Hu.
 I currently focus on perception system for autonomous driving, especially for point cloud segmentation and RGB detection.
-Before that, I did some research on saliency detection and weakly-supervised segmentaiton.
+Before that, I did some research on saliency detection and weakly-supervised segmentation.

 ### Contact